Bukata19/robust-writer/README.md

 </td>
 <td width="50%">

-**🏠 Home / Library Dashboard**
+**🏠 Home, Library & Tools Tabs on Dashboard -**
-The dashboard has been split into a Home tab (create & continue writing) and a Library tab (browse, search, sort your documents) — bottom tabs on mobile, top nav on desktop.
+The dashboard has been split into a Home tab (create & continue writing), a Library tab (browse, search, sort your documents) and a Tools tab for faster, standalone access to some of the AI features — bottom tabs on mobile, top nav on desktop.

 </td>
 </tr>